rayajose/partner-catalog-api/docs/products.md

 ## Notes

-* All endpoints require a valid `X-API-Key` header
+* All endpoints require a valid `x-api-key` header
 * Product data is sourced from uploaded partner CSV feeds
 * Not all fields are guaranteed to be populated for every product
 * Results are ordered by `created_at` in descending order by default